Democratic base's anger puts some party leaders on shaky ground

 Not just at President Donald Trump, Elon Musk and the "Make America Great Again" movement.
 Rank-and-file Democrats are mad at their own leaders and increasingly agitating to replace them.

-Arizona Democrats pushed out their party chair, and Georgia Democrats are on their way to doing the same.
+Democrats in Arizona and Georgia pushed out their party chairs.
 And Senate Minority Leader Chuck Schumer of New York postponed a book tour in the face of protests amid calls from progressives that he face a primary challenge.

 The losing party after a presidential election often spends time in the wilderness, but the visceral anger among Democrats toward their party leaders is reaching a level reminiscent of the tea party movement that swept out Republican incumbents 15 years ago.